 To change these settings, choose Safari > Settings, then click Search.

-Choose the search engine you want Safari to use for web searches.
+Choose the search engine you want Safari to use for your regular web browsing.

 Include search engine suggestions